Martinsbl/ble-workshop/README.md

-# Task 1 Getting familiar with Segger Embedded Studio
+# Part 1: Getting familiar with Segger Embedded Studio
+This first part of the workshop is intended to give a very quick introduction to the look and feel of Segger Embedded Studio and to give you an idea about how it is to work with Nordic's SDK.

 ## Open and build a project
 1. Make sure that you have downloaded and extracted SDK 15 to your harddrive. <span style="color:red">Make sure that the path to the SDK folder isn't too long</span>, or your projects might not compile.
 For example, this